 Hence, there is a generally positive view of ownership involvement in the company affairs in the Nordic region.
-At the same time, there are strong legal provisions against misuse of such powers to the detriment of the company or the other shareholders and for each Board director's strict duty to work in the best interest of the company and all shareholders.
+At the same time, there are strong legal provisions against misuse of such powers to the detriment of the company or the other shareholders.

+Moreover, all members of administrative, management and supervisory bodies have strict duty to work in the best interest of the company and all shareholders.

-9. TRANSPARENCY
+TRANSPARENCY

 Nordic listed companies have in general been early to adopt high standards of transparency towards their shareholders, the capital market and the surrounding society as a key aspect of modern corporate governance.
-Hence, in a study by the European Commission, the Nordic member states ranked among the top countries in all aspects of disclosure of information analysed.
+Nordic companies are often well represented in international sustainability reporting rankings.

 In particular regarding remuneration to the Board and management, a high degree of transparency has, for many years, been standard procedure in Nordic corporate governance.
 Thus, full disclosure at the individual level of the remuneration to the directors of the Board and the CEO is required.
-In addition, with some variations between the countries, in Denmark, Iceland, Norway and Sweden the company's remuneration policy has to be presented, and submitted for approval in full or part, at the AGM.
-In Finland the principles for remuneration to the executive management have to be published on the company's website.
+In addition, with some variations between the countries, the company's remuneration policy has to be disclosed and presented at the AGM, and submitted for approval in Denmark, Iceland, Norway and Sweden and for advisory vote in Finland.
+Further, in Finland the principles for remuneration to the executive management have to be published on the company's website going beyond what is required by EU directive.